Germantown, Philadelphia: 17th century

+18th century

 In 1723, Germantown became the site of the first congregation of Schwarzenau Brethren in the New World.
 The Church of the Brethren - among other churches - have their roots in the Schwarzenau Brethren.

 When Philadelphia was occupied by the British during the American Revolutionary War, British units were housed in Germantown.
 In the Battle of Germantown, on October 4, 1777, the Continental Army attacked the garrison.
 During the battle, a group of civilians fired on the British troops as they marched up the avenue, mortally wounding British officer James Agnew.
 The Americans withdrew after firing on one another in the confusion of the battle, which resulted in the battle becoming a British victory.
 The American losses amounted to 673 men and the British losses consisted of 575 men, but along with the American victory at Saratoga on October 17 when John Burgoyne surrendered, the battle led to the official recognition of the Americans by France, which formed an alliance with the Americans afterward.

 During his presidency, George Washington and his family lodged at the Deshler-Morris House in Germantown to escape the city and the yellow fever epidemic of 1793.
 The first bank of the United States was also located here during his administration.

+19th century

-Germantown proper, and the adjacent German Township, were incorporated into the City of Philadelphia in 1854 by the Act of Consolidation.
+Germantown and adjacent German Township were incorporated into the City of Philadelphia in 1854 by the Act of Consolidation.

 Italians began settling Germantown in 1880, and comprised an active and vibrant part of the community.

+20th century

 The significant changes that occurred in Philadelphia's demographics at the start of the 20th century caused major shifts in Germantown's ethnic makeup as well.
 When the first wave of the Great Migration brought more than 140,000 African Americans to the city from the South, long-established Philadelphians started to move to the outskirts.
 During this time, many German, Scots-Irish, and Irish families moved to Germantown.

 During the 1940s, a second mass migration of African Americans from the south to Philadelphia occurred.
 While the majority of middle-class African American newcomers first settled in North Philadelphia, the housing shortages in this area that followed the end of World War II caused later arrivals to move instead to the Northwest.
 This led to a wave of new housing construction.
 To meet the housing needs of the growing numbers of African American families moving into southern Germantown, the Philadelphia Redevelopment Authority allocated $10.6 million for the creation of public housing.

 Between 1954 and 1956, Germantown experienced an influx of lower-income African Americans, resulting in a decline in property values and triggering a "white flight" of the majority of white residents to the suburbs.
 The demographic shift caused a slow but steady decline in central Germantown's upscale shopping district, with the last department store, a J. C. Penney branch, closing in the early 1980s.